neomutt/neomutt.github.io/_distro/fedora.md

 ## NeoMutt COPR Install

 For years, this was the way to install NeoMutt.
-Now that NeoMutt is available to Fedora directly, the COPR install will soon be deprecated.
+Now that NeoMutt is available to Fedora directly, the COPR install has been deprecated.

 If you previously installed NeoMutt from the COPR, you can disable it by running: